mabrams25/Rockbuster-Stealth-Data-Analysis-Project/README.md

 # Rockbuster-Stealth-Data-Analysis-Project

-Project based on movie rental data from a company called Rockbuster Stealth LLC
+Project is based on movie rental data from a company called Rockbuster Stealth LLC

 **Primary Objectives:**